 WGBS

-Overview

-The ENCODE WGBS pipeline is used to discover methylation patterns at single-base resolution.
-Bisulfite treatment is used to convert unmethylated cytosines into uracils, but leaves methylated cytosines unchanged.
-After mapping bisulfite sequencing reads against a C-->U transformed genome, this pipeline can extract the CpG, CGH and CHH methylation patterns genome-wide.

-Pipeline Overview

-The ENCODE Whole-Genome Bisulfite Sequencing pipeline is used for discovering methylation patterns to base granularity.
-Bisulfite treatment is used to convert cytosines into uracils, but leaves methylated cytosines unchanged.
-After mapping bisulfite sequencing reads against a Bismark transformed genome, this pipeline then extracts the CpG, CGH, and CHH methylation patterns genome wide.

-The WGBS pipeline inputs gzipped DNA-sequencing reads (fastqs) and a Bismark-transformed, Bowtie-indexed genome in a tar.gz archive file.
-These are processed to generate bam alignment files, which in turn produce:

-Methylation state at CpG (bedMethyl.gz and bigBed)

-The methylation state at CHG (bedMethyl.gz and bigBed)

-The methylation state at CHH (bedMethyl.gz and bigBed)

-Raw signal files of all reads (bigWig)

-SamTools quality metrics, Bismark quality metrics

-Pearson correlation, calculated from the two replicates' methylation states at CpG.

-For single-end library preparation: View pipeline For paired-end library preparation: View pipeline View WGBS pipeline at Github Find data generated by this pipeline here

-Genomic References Used in this Pipeline

-Unmodified Genome References and Chromosome Sizes, including lambda genome for generation of comparative statistics

-Bismark/Bowtie reference

 RRBS

 DNA methylation status was assayed at more than 500,000 CpG dinucleotides in the genome using Reduced Representation Bisulfite Sequencing (RRBS).
 Genomic DNA was digested with the methyl-insensitive restriction enzyme MspI and then small genomic DNA fragments were purified by gel electrophoresis and used to construct an Illumina sequencing library.
 The library fragments were treated with sodium bisulfite and amplified by PCR to convert every unmethylated cytosine to a thymidine while leaving methylated cytosines intact.
 The sequenced fragments were aligned to a customized reference genome sequence.
 For each assayed CpG, the number of sequencing reads covering that CpG and the percentage of those reads that were methylated were reported.
 For higher reproducibility, we removed CpGs represented by less than 10 sequencing reads (10X coverage, score=10) or less than 50% methylated, then all replicates were merged.